What is EOS? The Complete Guide to understanding EOS Blockchain

 - Decentralized Operating System

-It’s worth mentioning that there is no inherent relationship between accounts and wallets.
+There is no inherent relationship between accounts and wallets.

 How is the Cost to Build a dApp on EOS Determined?